kanha-1/Social-Media-App/README.md

 # Social-Media-App
-This is a MERN stack application with Socket.Io and NextJs
+This is a MERN stack  social media application with Socket.Io and NextJs